abangiraekyomuhendo/python-playground/README.md

 # python-playground
 Will the snake get me or shall I crush its head?
-Gerrit?
+Bad Christian-code joke.

-This repository contains files from my time on the "pythong playground"!
+Anywayyy, this repository contains files from my time on the "pythong playground"!